konveyor/konveyor.github.io/content/Pelorus/demo.md

 ![](/Pelorus/Demo/pelorus-dashboard-idle-data.png)

-## Setting mean time to restore and change failure rate
+## Setting Mean Time to Restore and Change Failure Rate
 Configuring these settings is done in two steps:
 * Create and resolve bugs in Github issues that exercise Pelorus metrics
 * View the changes to the `Mean Time to Restore` and `Change Failure Rate` metrics.